krake747/hangar-747/apps/buenowind/README.md

 Building a strong foundation together with automated, tooling based architecture validation can preserve development velocity in the long run.

 We want to avoid "Hope-based" architecture.
-If we ignore the support of dedicated automated tooling, we’re just hoping that it stays that way and everyone involved will pay attention and review perfectly 100% of the time, which is just highly unlikely.
+If we ignore the support of dedicated automated tooling, we're just hoping that it stays that way and everyone involved will pay attention and review perfectly 100% of the time, which is just highly unlikely.

 ### VS Code